Logiqx/wsw-results/docs/tech/README.md

 ### Technical Details

+- [Setup](setup.md) - setup new event using previous one as a template
 - [Configuration](configuration.md) (incomplete) - details of application, event and session configuration files.
 - [Reports](reports.md) (incomplete) - details of reporting engine, report definitions, configuration, etc.